honeymelon-app/honeymelon/README.md

    npm install
    ```

+   This automatically runs the `postinstall` script which attempts to download FFmpeg binaries (can be skipped if using system FFmpeg).

 3. **Run in development mode**:

    ```bash
    npm run tauri:dev
    ```

-   This launches the app with hot-reload enabled for rapid development.
+   This launches the full Tauri application with hot-reload enabled for rapid development.

 4. **Build for production**: